inechita/Tensors-in-Quantum-Information-Theory-2025/README.md

 ## Lectures 7-8-9

 Project work on the three selected topics:

 - TensorKrowch for ground states
 - The transformer architecture
 - Spectra of random tensor networks

+## Lecture 10

+The students presented the projects, here are some relevant links to their amazing work:

+- TensorKrowch for ground states: [GitHub repository](https://github.com/inechita/tensors2025-project-ground-state-tensor-network) containing slides for the presentation as well as python and Mathematica notebooks.
+- The transformer architecture
+- Spectra of random tensor networks